 - Short Stay Unit (SSU): 9-bed unit caring for all patients with a length of stay of 24 hours or less

 All experienced nurses with no prior pediatric nursing experience will automatically participate in the Transition Program as part of their unit-specific orientation.
-While you may be hired at any time during the year, because the program is offered at different times during the year, you will participate in the next available transition course after being hired.
+The program is offered throughout the year, so regardless of hire date, you will be able to begin the program within 2 months of hire.

 If you do have some experience in pediatric nursing, you will have the opportunity to collaborate with one of our educators to assess your level of knowledge and develop an individualized unit orientation program built on your prior experience.